 Since I produce a lot of jazzy chill-out and lounge tracks, this piano is a staple in my production arsenal.
 Since it has been around forever, it is as stable as can be and of course, it’s available for Mac and PC.
 And that brings me to one of the things I don’t like about free software and especially free plug-ins.
 A large majority of these plug-ins are only available for PC.
 If you have a Mac, you are out of luck.
 So, I would encourage developers not to forget us Mac guys and port your plugins for the Mac as well.
 But then, you can’t look a gift horse into the mouth, so maybe I should not complain.

-But wait….there’s more: mdA makes a many more cool plugins.
-There’s also an acoustic piano plug in.
+But wait….there’s more: mdA makes many more cool plugins.
+There’s also an acoustic piano plug-in.
 It does not have any bells and whistles and a lot of settings but the thing it is supposed to do, it does very well: to give you the sound of an acoustic piano.
-Last time I looked, your 80,0000 Steinway Grand Piano did not have any settings either.
-So, if you are looking for a nice authentic sounding acoustic piano, the mdA acoustic piano plug-in may just be the ticket.
+The last time I looked, my 80,0000 Steinway Grand Piano did not have any settings either.
+So, if you are looking for a nice authentic-sounding acoustic piano, the mdA acoustic piano plug-in may just be the ticket.

 But wait…there’s still more: mdA also makes a bundle of simple production plugins that you can download for free.
 There’s everything there from an amp simulator to an echo box and many of these plug-ins that come in that plug-in bundle are very useful.
 And again, these simple plug-ins are all very stable and they have never locked up my system.